syncfusion-content/winui-docs/winui/Chart/Interactive-Features/zoompan.md

 **SelectionZooming**

-SelectionZooming helps us to zoom a particular area by selecting the region using  rectangle.To enable the selection ,you have to set [`EnableSelectionZooming`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnableSelectionZooming) property to true.
+SelectionZooming helps us to zoom a particular area by selecting the region using rectangle.
+To enable the selection, you have to set [`EnableSelectionZooming`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartZoomPanBehavior.html#Syncfusion_UI_Xaml_Charts_ChartZoomPanBehavior_EnableSelectionZooming) property to true.

 The following code snippet demonstrated selection zooming.